mafintosh/open-source-stats-stream/README.md

   .on('data', console.log) // emitted everytime the stats are updated
 ```

-Will produce a stream of thats that look like this
+Will produce a stream of stats that looks like this:

 ```js
 { npm: